prograTammz/eqtble-task/README.md

 # Eqtable Task

-The project consist of 3 Parts all of them are dockerized and composed together with docker compose all you need to do is run the following command:
+The project consist of 3 Parts all of them are dockerized and composed together with docker compose all you need to do is:

+1- Copy .env file to _**backend**_ folder, the .env

+2- run the following command:

 ```bash
    docker-compose up --build